-You’ve gone on our Frankfurt on Foot Walking Tour and are looking for some budget friendly things to do?
-Perhaps you only have one afternoon in Frankfurt and missed the tour?
+You’ve gone on our Frankfurt on Foot Walking Tour and are looking for some budget-friendly things to do?
 We have made a small list of things that you might enjoy and that we usually recommend to our guests that are looking for some extra activities for sightseeing.
 We will be happy to include any of these sites on your Private or Layover/Stopover tour.

-* Deutsche Ordens Kirche (Teutonic Order of Knights Church) – built in 1309, open every day.
-Check out their huge nativity during Jan.
+* Deutsche Ordens Kirche (Teutonic Order of Knights Church) – built in 1309, open weekdays in the afternoon. (mask required)

 * Höchst – Historic neighborhood in the far west end of Frankfurt, listed on the Half-Timbered Route, Farmers Market on Tues.
 Fri. & Sat.
 07:00-13:00 including a market hall.